 You're under a sink fixing a leaking pipe.
 Your phone buzzes three times—three new voicemails.
 You can't listen right now.
 Your hands are wet, the customer's waiting, and you're on a deadline.

 There's a better way.
-Voicemail transcription turns those audio messages into text you can read in 10 seconds instead of listening for 90.
+A voicemail transcription service turns those audio messages into text you can read in 10 seconds instead of listening for 90.

 What Is Voicemail Transcription?